rsandor/gury/README.markdown

         }
     }).play(32);

-The `demos/tags.html` file contains a demo using this functionality.
+The `demos/tags.html` uses this functionality extensively.

 ### .clear()